Bylaws of the Board of Regents

 - Election and Term of Office

-Effective July 1, 2011, unless otherwise determined by the Board, the Chair and the Vice Chair shall be elected at the November monthly meeting for a term to begin on January 1st and to end on December 31st of each year.
-Except as provided in Section 11 of Article IV of these Bylaws, no one person shall hold more than one office.
+Unless otherwise determined by the Board, the Chair and the Vice Chair shall be elected at the November monthly meeting for a term to begin on January 1st and to end on December 31st of each year.
+Except as provided in “Delegation of Duties of Officers” below no one person shall hold more than one office.

 - Removal of Officers